-Reconciliation of net assets - Irish GAAP to Solvency II 2021 US\$'000 2020 US\$'000
+Reconciliation of net assets - Irish GAAP to Solvency II 2022 US\$'000 20210 US\$'000

-Irish GAAP net assets 35,665 31,382
+Irish GAAP net assets 35,602 35,665

-Claims provision adjustment (394) (208)
+Claims provision adjustment (61) (394)

-Premium provision adjustment 1,171 (1,482)
+Premium provision adjustment 1,591 1,171

-Risk margin (3,921) (3,325)
+Risk margin (4,352) (3,921)

-Solvency II net assets and basic own funds 32,521 26,367
+Solvency II net assets and basic own funds 32,780 32,521

-The club and board's tolerance for risk (at both Standard Ireland and Standard Group level) is limited by the desire to minimise the chance of making unbudgeted calls on the club's membership, and so the club seeks to maintain sufficient capital such that the chance of a supplementary call or other similar material mitigating action is less than 10% over a 12-month time horizon.
+The club and board tolerance for risk (at both Standard Ireland and Standard Club group level) is limited by the desire to minimise the chance of making unbudgeted calls on the membership, and so the aim is to maintain sufficient capital such that the chance of a supplementary call or other similar material mitigating action is less than 10% over the financial year.
 Own funds (at both group and Ireland level) are well in excess of regulatory capital requirements.

-In addition, one of the club's goals is to provide first class financial security for its membership, including maintaining a 'AAA' capital strength rating with Standard and Poor's, and so any decisions around premium returns or underwriting rate rises are made in the context of ensuring Irish GAAP net assets remain above this 'AAA' capital level.
+In addition, one of the goals is to provide first class financial security for its membership, including maintaining a 'AAA' capital strength rating with Standard & Poor's, and so any decisions around premium returns or underwriting rate rises are made in the context of ensuring Irish GAAP net assets remain above this 'AAA' capital level.

-Another goal of the club (which supports maintaining capital strength) is to aim for breakeven underwriting, so ensuring the maintenance of the level of own funds.
+Another goal (which supports maintaining capital strength) is to aim for breakeven underwriting, so ensuring the maintenance of the level of own funds.